jbannick/hellokata-java/src/modules/custom_images/hellomodusinglib2/README.md

-This simple publish / subscribe app contains its own on-board subset of the Java runtime environment.
+This simple CSV parsing app contains its own on-board subset of the Java runtime environment.

-It uses a HACK to make the otherwise un-image-able eventbus library available to a custom runtime image.
+It uses a HACK to make the otherwise un-image-able commons.csv library available to a custom runtime image.

 Java 9 and later JRE's are modularized.